 (a) Application of Performance Objectives.
 Each Award shall be subject to the achievement of Performance Objectives, and each Award Agreement shall specify the Performance Objectives that must be achieved before such Award shall become vested and payable.
-The Company may also specify a minimum acceptable level of achievement below which no vesting will occur and/or no payment will be made and may set forth a formula for determining the amount of any vesting to occur and/or any payment to be made if performance so becieves.
-Except as otherwise provided in Section 8 hereof, the Committee may not adjust the Performance Objectives.
-Except as otherwise provided in Section 8 hereof, the applicable Performance Conditions; however, the Committee may at any time and from time in this discretion, adjust the Performance Objectives applicable to any outstanding Award or otherwise adjust an Award to result in vesting or payment at a level above the level of vesting or payment that corresponds to the actual achievement of the applicable berformance Conditions; however, the Committee may at any time and from time time, in its discretion, adjust the Performance Objectives applicable to any outstanding Award or otherwise adjust an Award to result in vesting or payment at a level below the level of vesting or payment that corresponds to the actual achievement of the applicable Performance Conditions.
-Notwithstanding the immediately preceding sentence, the Committee shall make adjustments in the terms and conditions of, and the criteria included in, Awards in recognition of unusual or nonrecurring events affecting the Company (such as, for example, the divestiture of a line of business or similar corporate event) or the financial statements of the Company (such as, for example, the divestiture of a line of business or similar corporate event) or the financial statements of the company (such as, for example, the divestiture of a line of business or similar corporate event) or the financial statements of the example.
+The Company may also specify a minimum acceptable level of achievement below which no vesting will occur and/or no payment will be made and may set forth a formula for determining the amount of any vesting to occur and/or any payment to be made if performance is at or above such minimum acceptable level but falls short of the maximum achievement of the specified Performance Objectives.
+Except as otherwise provided in Section 8 hereof, the Committee may not adjust the Performance Objectives applicable to any outstanding Award or otherwise adjust an Award to result in vesting or payment at a level above the level of vesting or payment that corresponds to the actual achievement of the applicable Performance Conditions.
+Notwithstanding having the surface of the supplicable in the level of vesting or payment that corresponds to the actual achievement of the applicable Performance Conditions.
+Notwithstanding the immediately preceding sentence, the Committee may at any time and from time to time, in its discretion, adjust the Performance Objectives applicable to any outstanding Award or otherwise adjust an Award to result in vesting or payment at a level below the level of vesting or payment that corresponds to the actual achievement of the applicable Performance Conditions.
+Notwithstanding the immediately preceding sentence, the Committee actual achievement of the applicable performance Conditions.
+Notwithstanding the immediately preceding sentence, the Committee actual achievement of the applicable performance Conditions.
+Notwithstanding the immediately preceding sentence, the Committee actual achievement of the applicable performance objectives applicable to any outstanding Award or otherwise adjust an Award to result in vesting or payment at a level above the l

 (b) Measurement of Performance Objectives.
-Performance Objectives may be described in terms of Company-wide objectives that are related to the performance of an individual Participant or the Employer, division, department, or function within the Company or Employer in which the Participant is employed.
+Performance Objectives may be described in terms of Company-wide objectives or objectives that are related to the performance of an individual Participant or the Employer, division, department, or function within the Company or Employer in which the Participant is employed.
 Performance Objectives may be measured on an absolute or relative basis.
 Relative performance may be measured by comparison to a group of peer companies or to a financial market index.
-Performance Objectives shall be limited to specified levels of or increases in one or more of the following: return on equity, diluted earnings per share; net earnings growth; return on capital; working capital turnover; return on assets; earnings before interest and taxes, depreciation, and amortization; sales; sales growth; gross margin; return on investment; increases in the fair market value per share; share price (including but not limited to, growth measures and total shareholder return); operating profit; cash flow (including, but not limited to, operating cash flow and free cash flow); cash flow return on investment (which equals net cash flow divided by total capital); inventory turns; financial return ratios; total return to stockholders, market share; earnings measures/ratios; economic value added; balance sheet measurements including (but not limited to receivable turnover); internal rate of return; and expense tarqets.
+Performance Objectives shall be limited to specified levels of or increases in one or more of the following: return on equity, diluted earnings per share; net earnings specified levels of or increases in one or more of the following: return on easets; earnings before interest and taxes, depreciation, and amortization; sales; sales growth; gross margin; return on investment; increase in the fair market value per share; share price (including but not limited to, growth measures and total shareholder return); operating profit; cash flow (including, but not limited to, operating cash flow return on investment (which equals net cash flow divided by total capital); inventory turns; financial return ratios; total return to stockholders; market share; earnings measures/ratios; economic value added; balance sheet measurements including (but not limited to receivable turnover); internal rate of return; and expense targets